Context-Based Access Control for MCP Servers: Why Static Rules Fail

 In traditional application security, access control is often a binary, static decision: A user or service is either allowed or denied access to a resource based on a predefined role or a static credential.

 This approach worked well for predictable, human-driven workflows.
-However, the advent of the Model Context Protocol, or MCP, radically changes security.
-MCP enables sophisticated AI agents to interact with proprietary tools and sensitive data by exchanging rich, dynamic contexts.
-These contexts – which include the user’s latest prompt, the resulting data payload, and the specific goal of the AI agent – are constantly shifting and represent the most sensitive factor in the interaction.
+However, the advent of the Model Context Protocol, or MCP, upends that model.
+MCP enables AI agents to interact with proprietary tools and sensitive data by exchanging dynamic contexts.
+These contexts, which include the user’s latest prompt, the resulting data payload and the specific goal of the AI agent, are constantly shifting and represent the most sensitive factor in the interaction.

-A static security model is wholly inadequate for this fluid environment.
-Relying on simple role assignments (RBAC) creates significant risks of overexposure, where an agent is granted excessive privileges “just in case.”
+A static security model cannot keep up with this environment.
+Relying on role-based access control (RBAC) creates significant risks of overexposure, where an agent is granted excessive privileges “just in case.”
 To secure MCP, organizations must shift the access boundary from the identity of the agent to the context it is carrying and the action it intends to perform.

 This necessity drives the move to context-based access control, or CBAC.
-In MCP, it is not just who is making a request; it is also what context they carry and what they intend to do with it.
+In MCP, who is making a request matters, but so does the context they carry and what they intend to do with it.

 Why Static ACLs Aren’t Enough in MCP

-Static ACLs rely on predefined allow and deny rules that assume consistent conditions.
+Static access control lists (ACLs) rely on predefined allow and deny rules that assume consistent conditions.
 They grant permissions based on fixed identities or roles, which creates three major vulnerabilities in MCP environments.

 • Inability to adapt to runtime context: Static rules cannot tell the difference between a normal request and one that is a security risk.
 For example, an agent may be approved for a tool under normal conditions, but that same agent becomes a risk when it is processing sensitive patient data or unverified user input.

 • Forced overprovisioning: To prevent workflows from failing, teams are often forced to give agents broad permissions that violate the principle of least privilege.
 An agent receives access to all possible resources instead of only the ones appropriate for its current context.
-This creates a persistent security exposure that cannot be adapted when conditions change.
+The result is a persistent security exposure that cannot be adapted when conditions change.

-Imagine a health care AI agent that has permission to access diagnostic tools.
+Consider a health care AI agent that has permission to access diagnostic tools.
 A static ACL grants this access based on the agent’s identity.
 But when that agent processes a request containing personally identifiable health information, or PHI, those same permissions allow context to bleed into tools that are not designed to handle sensitive data.
-The ACL cannot tell the difference between a routine diagnostic query and a request carrying PHI.
+The ACL has no way to distinguish between a routine diagnostic query and a request carrying PHI.

-Context-based access control evaluates three dimensions simultaneously: identity, context and resource.
-Each dimension contributes essential information for a secure authorization decision.
+Context-based access control evaluates identity, context and resource simultaneously.
+Each dimension contributes information necessary for a secure authorization decision.

 The Three-Dimensional Framework